dbnemes2/IBM-Data-Science-Capstone-Project/README.md

 # IBM Data Science Capstone Project

 Contained within this repository is the final project for the IBM Applied Data Science Capstone.
-The full presentation of the work can be found in the pdf presentation.
+The full presentation of the work can be found in the pdf presentation: [capstone_presentation.pdf](capstone_presentation.pdf).
 This readme serves as a concise summary of the steps taken during this work.

 ## Data Collection